AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 If `conf.d/rewrites` now contains a single file, it should be renamed to `rewrite.rules` and don't forget to adapt the `Include` statements referring to that file in the virtual host files as well.

-If the folder however contains multiple, virtual host specific files, their contents should be copied to the `Include` statement referring to them in the virtual host files.
+If the folder however contains multiple, virtual host-specific files, their contents should be copied to the `Include` statement referring to them in the virtual host files.

 ### Check variables